 To minimize swelling during this period, you may apply cold compress on intermittently on the area.
 Cold relieves swelling by causing the blood vessels to constrict.

 Also, be sure to keep your head slightly above the heart level when lying down.

-One way to determine if infection has occurred is the presence of foul odor.
+One way to determine if the infection has occurred in the presence of foul odor.
 To combat infection, take your antibiotics exactly as prescribed by your dentist.
 Typically, you have to be on antibiotics thrice a day for seven to ten days.